darekaze/JDown/README.md

 ### Just copy this for testing - downloading node.js .msi package

-- Known issues: RenameFile does not work in root directory

 ```
 java team1.downloader.AppMain "https://nodejs.org/dist/v8.11.1/node-v8.11.1-x64.msi" D:\any-path
 ```

+#### Known issues:

+1. RenameFile does not work in Win10 root directory.
+2. RenameFile does not rename newly downloaded file in Win 10 (IntelliJ and Linux don't have this issue).
+However, it can rename and overwrite if the fileName existed.
+3. Use Linux tks XD >> <s>Fuck Windows</s>